Amy FreehaferCareer Counselor

 - B.A., psychology and sociology with a minor in English, Hope College, 1985

 Amy had over 20 years of experience working in human service areas including mental health, senior housing, substance abuse and criminal justice before returning to complete her graduate studies.
 She has a certification related to her work in substance abuse.
-While completing her masters, she had the opportunity to work for a full year in GVSU’s Counseling and Career Development Center.
+While completing her masters, she had the opportunity to work for a full year in GVSU’s Counseling and Boerigter Center for Calling and Career.

 She was a graduate assistant in the Johnson Center for Philanthropy at GVSU, as well as the School of Social Work.
 These roles included leading a research project, additional research support, admissions work and collaborative relationships with community agencies.